St Joseph’s ACTIVE Flag

 Girls from 5th and 6th class take part in the schools league.
 They compete with many of the other schools from all around the county.
 They train every Wednesday after school in the school hall or in the local sports hall.
-They team are trained by Ms Dooley, Ms Gilmartin and Ms O Connor.
-They have made great progress and have reached the girls Division 2 final.
+They team are trained by Ms Dooley, Ms Gilmartin and Ms Dooley.
+They have made great progress and won the Divison 3 final on March 8th.
 Well done girls.

 All classes have a block of swimming lessons from infants up to 4th class.
 Aquatics is an important part of the curriculum and all children are encouraged to take part with their class.
 St Joseph’s takes part in the Primary Aquatic Water Safety (PAWS) for 2nd/3rd and 4th class in conjunction with the local pool Coral Leisure.
 Each class takes part in water safety lessons so that they can learn how to stay safe around water.

 Each class will take part in 30 minutes of activity for a week.
 Activities include dancing, football, skipping, and HIIT classes to name a few.
 This is a very enjoyable week for teachers and children.

 In 2016 we were awarded the Healthy Ireland Flag for all our hard work in improving the health of the school community.
 The programme supports schools to focus on health and wellbeing and involves all members of the school community.
 We first started this process back in 2012 with the help of the ACE Coordinator Anne Marie Bennett.